Schuetzen/SMJS/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Numerical Simulation
-- Computational Linguistics
+- Phase change process
-- Information Retrieval
+- Thermal energy storage

 # Education to show in About widget
 education: